 Shanghai Railway Museum

 The Shanghai Railway Museum is built in accordance with the model of former Shanghai Railway Station which was completed in 1909 in the British classical architectural style.
-Built on the former site of Shanghai Railway Station in the ratio of 1:1.08, Shanghai Railway Museum is one of the popular science education bases, which introduces the development of railways in Shanghai as well as in East China over the past 100 years.
+Built on the former site of Shanghai Railway Station in the ratio of 1:1.08, Shanghai Railway Museum is one of the popular science education bases in Shanghai, which introduces the development of railways in Shanghai as well as in East China over the past 100 years.
+It is also one of the best Railway Museums in China.

 Shanghai Railway Museum Facts